 - Set “Scene Volume” to your desired size, as long as the X is below 125, and Z below 175.

-3D Print in High Detail on the Form 3
+3D Print Lithophanes in High Detail on the Form 3

 Next, 3D print the lithophane on the Form 3.
 For the quickest results, print the file with the flat side directly on the build platform with no supports.

-Alternatively, printing vertically will enable you to print larger lithophanes, up to 185 mm by 145 mm.
-This will also simplify removing parts from the build platform, and allow you to 3D print up to 19 lithophanes in one build, significantly increasing the efficiency of the process.
+Alternatively, printing vertically will enable you to print large lithophanes, up to 185 mm by 145 mm.
+This will also simplify removing parts from the build platform and allow you to 3D print up to 19 lithophanes in one build, significantly increasing the efficiency of the process.

-- Open the STL file in PreForm.
+- Open the STL file in PreForm, Formlabs' slicing software tool.
 PreForm will automatically detect any integrity issues and repair your model.

 - Orient the file on the Build Platform using the Select Base feature.